Qrouger/PPIFold/README.md

 **Bad_MSA.txt<br>**
 A text file who contains proteins with MSA depth lower than 100 sequences.<br>
+> [!WARNING]
-/!\Result for proteins with less than 100 sequences in MSA is not accurate for validate or invalidate predict PPI.<br>
+> Result for proteins with less than 100 sequences in MSA is not accurate for validate or invalidate predict PPI.<br>

 **table.cyt<br>**
 A file to make network manualy on Cytoscape.